 Well, for one, most publishers are no longer reviewing un-agented manuscripts.
 It also behooves you to work with someone who has intimate knowledge of the business when it comes to editing your manuscript or proposal, submitting your work, and negotiating your deal.
 I can’t tell you how often we hear from clients that they wouldn’t have thought to question or negotiate particular aspects of their contract.
+You should absolutely have someone advocating on your behalf.

 I do a lot of different things!
 I scout new projects, read queries, correspond with editors and clients, review and track contracts and payments, edit manuscripts and proposals, and generally add my voice in where I think it may be of assistance, whether that is regarding a publicity campaign, submission list, or even a title choice.